legendarycode3/mastering-javaScript-course/README.md

 NOTE: </br>
 i.“window.location”  Is a special object provided by javascript, used to control the URL  at the top of the Browser. </br>
+ii.
+How do we know which product we can track , we can basically use a feature called “URL parameter”.  </br>